TehRawrz/LeagueWallpaper/README.md

 # LeagueWallpaper
 Changes Desktop wallpapers to league splashes.
+Executables are in the deploy folder.
+If you want them to run all the time place in the startup folder.

 #Current features: